OpenChargingCloud/ChargyDesktopApp/linux-live-image.md

 ### Downloading and mounting of the original Ubuntu ISO image

-We use Ubuntu 18.04.1 LTS (amd64) for bootstrapping the ISO image.
+We use Ubuntu 18.04.1 LTS (amd64) as the base for our ISO image.

 ```
 wget http://ftp-stud.hs-esslingen.de/pub/Mirrors/releases.ubuntu.com/18.04.1/ubuntu-18.04.1-desktop-amd64.iso